+Each Coach with qualifying debaters should receive an email listing those qualifiers and their division.
 Please read the following carefully.
 It should answer most questions about qualifying for State Finals and forming teams to compete.
+If you have more, please email us.